naifen/todo-on-hooks/README.md

 A simple TODO app made with React Hooks and Context.
 Use custom Reducer instead of Redux.

+## Usage

+- install foreman by running `gem install foreman` and json-server by running `yarn add json-server`
+- run `foreman start -f Procfile.dev` a json-server will be running which React app talks to.
+Data are store in app root dir `db.json` file.

 ## To be implemented

 - [x] Talk to external service for fetching and storing data.